Nutrition-Research-Pediatrics/Pipeline-Assignment_NFS1218/README.md

 ```
 ![Missingness](https://github.com/Nutrition-Research-Pediatrics/Pipeline-Assignment_NFS1218/blob/68117ba717fc3bcad035e45062531f2866f1b524/Graphs/Missingness_03.22.png)

-Add the Visual Table from Queenie, all the variables were missing at random, variables of interest for our research question were not missing
+All the variables were missing at random, variables of interest for our research question were not missing

 ## 4  Distribution inspection

-## 4.1 zBMI distribution
+## 4.1 zBMI distribution at birth

 ```
 if ("WHO_zBMI_birth" %in% names(data)) {